-The SRD is offering it’s Wood Stove Exchange Program once again this year which provides an opportunity for property owners to receive a $250 rebate, effective January 1st, 2021.
+The Wood Stove Exchange Program provides an opportunity for property owners to receive a rebate.
 The rebate is being offered on a first-come, first served basis to residents interested in swapping their old wood stove for a new, low emission model.

 To qualify for the Wood Stove Rebate Exchange Program, (prior to submitting your voucher application), please ensure you have answered all required criteria under the heading “REBATE CHECKLIST” found on page two of this brochure.
 To participate, homeowners need to provide evidence that the old stove has been decommissioned, and the new stove has been installed in compliance with building codes.

 The Strathcona Regional District’s Wood Stove Exchange Program is made possible through funding from the provincial Ministry of Environment.

 - www. bcairquality.ca/topics/wood-stove-exchange-program/index. html

 Please contact the SRD office at 250-830-6718 or email@example.com.

 Please refer to provincial guidelines at: http://www.bcairquality.ca/topics/wood-stove-exchange-program/exchange_guidelines.html.
 Your participating retailer can help you to identify whether your existing wood stove qualifies for replacement.

 - Free-standing non-EPA certified stove